-If you follow these 5 Golden CSE Rules, you'll have massive success with this upcoming Summer Challenge!
+If you follow these 5 Golden CSE Rules, you'll have massive success with any CSE Challenge!

 #1 Be patient.